consistent-milk12/docs-md/generated_docs/cargo_docs_md/multi_crate/context/index.md

   Simple names like "Wide", "Error", "Default" are often meant to be local anchors or type aliases, not cross-crate links.

+- <span id="singlecrateview-is-std-crate"></span>`fn is_std_crate(crate_name: &str) -> bool`

+  Check if a crate name is a Rust standard library crate.

+  These crates are not part of our documentation set and should not be linked to other crates that happen to have similarly named items.
+  Items from these crates should render as inline code without links.

+- <span id="singlecrateview-crate-in-docs"></span>`fn crate_in_docs(&self, crate_name: &str) -> bool`

+  Check if a crate is in our documentation set.

+  Returns `true` if we have generated docs for this crate, `false` otherwise.
+  Used to prevent linking to random crates that happen to share item names.

 #### Trait Implementations